yfflood/hurd-torch/README.md

 # Requirements

-The most important requirement for HURD is JAX, which is used for general comutation, differentiation, and Just In Time (JIT) compilation for speed.
+The most important requirement for HURD-torch is PyTorch, which is used for general comutation and differentiation.

-The rest of the requirements are specified in `requirements.txt`.
+The requirements are specified in `requirements.txt`.

 # License